Compare any two graphics cards:

 OpenGL Version OpenGL 4.5 OpenGL 4.3

-Memory Bandwidth: Memory bandwidth is the max amount of information (counted in MB per second) that can be transferred across the external memory interface in a second.
-It's calculated by multiplying the bus width by its memory clock speed.
-If the card has DDR type memory, it should be multiplied by 2 again.
+Memory Bandwidth: Bandwidth is the max amount of data (counted in megabytes per second) that can be transferred over the external memory interface in a second.
+It's calculated by multiplying the card's bus width by the speed of its memory.
+In the case of DDR RAM, it should be multiplied by 2 again.
 If DDR5, multiply by 4 instead.
-The higher the bandwidth is, the better the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.
+The better the memory bandwidth, the better the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied per second.
-This is calculated by multiplying the total number of texture units of the card by the core clock speed of the chip.
-The better this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in one second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed in one second.
+This number is worked out by multiplying the total number of texture units of the card by the core clock speed of the chip.
+The higher this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in a second.

-Pixel Rate: Pixel rate is the most pixels that the graphics card can possibly write to the local memory in a second - measured in millions of pixels per second.
-The number is calculated by multiplying the amount of ROPs by the the core speed of the card.
-ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel fill rate is also dependant on many other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the potential to get to the max fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics chip could possibly write to the local memory per second - measured in millions of pixels per second.
+Pixel rate is calculated by multiplying the number of Render Output Units by the the core speed of the card.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel fill rate also depends on many other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to reach the max fill rate.

 Display Prices